By J. L. Starkey

 John Reedy, meet mistake number three.

-Though he apparently did not talk much about his extended family, John had at least eight siblings, and at least half of them lived in Chicago after emigrating from Ireland.
-Additionally, several cousins immigrated to the United States and settled in the same part of Chicago as the Reedy family .
+Though he apparently didn’t talk much about his extended family, John had at least eight siblings, and at least half of them lived in Chicago after emigrating from Ireland.
+Several Reedy cousins also settled in the same part of Chicago as John and his family .

 John made the journey to America with his cousin Edward Powell on The White Star Line’s RMS Teutonic.
 The men traveled as steerage passengers and arrived at Ellis Island on 18 July 1894 .
 (Fun fact: Unlike her notorious sister ship, Teutonic set a record for fastest Atlantic crossing.)

 Just four years after John arrived in the United States, another Reedy from Carrigatoher made the same voyage.
-According to the manifest for the RMS Umbria, James Reedy planned to join his brother in Chicago.
+According to the RMS Umbria‘s manifest, James Reedy planned to join his brother in Chicago.

-Who was that brother?
-It was none other than John Reedy, who lived with his sister Sarah on Sholto Street .
+And who was the brother of James ?
+It was none other than John Reedy, who lived with his sister Sarah on Sholto Street!

-Things had finally come full circle.
-I had found the correct John Reedy, but he was not the person we thought he was.
-However, I hoped that at least one assumption was correct.
+Things had come full circle.
+I had finally found the correct John Reedy, but he was not the person we thought he was.

 Was it too much to hope that his father felt the same way?